Time Series Similarity search with aeon#

 , and a collection of time series, denoted as X

-, which lengths are superior or equal to l
+, with lengths greater than or equal to l

 .
 In this context, the notion of similiarity between q